 Upon move-in, weekly meetings are planned with case managers who help clients develop and follow weekly goal plans.
 Case managers work with these individuals to help them maintain self-sufficiency.
 Supportive services are offered to help clients with budgeting, employment readiness and housing assistance.

-The house provides shelter for eight veterans for a maximum of two years.
-During this time, residents will work on medical issues, personal finances and obtaining employment in order to move to permanent, stable housing.
-Classes are offered at the house teaching life skills such as budgeting, shopping, cooking and cleaning.
+While in our programs, residents will work on medical issues, personal finances and obtaining employment in order to move to permanent, stable housing.
+Classes are offered teaching life skills such as budgeting, shopping, cooking and cleaning.

 Supportive Services for Veteran Families